-The RBAs greatest concern is maintaining a core inflation rate of 2-3 percent as this facilitates the most favourable level of economic growth.
+The RBAs greatest concern is maintaining a core inflation rate of 2-3% as this facilitates the most favourable level of economic growth.
 An inflation rate thats too high or too low usually indicates that the cash rate needs to be adjusted.
-Australia is currently sitting on a 1.7 percent rate of inflation.
+Australia is currently sitting at a 1.7% rate of inflation.
 So theres no real pressure here to move rates.

 The Reserve Bank of New Zealand has reduced its cash rate five times since April 2015.
 Rates in Japan, Europe, and Sweden, along with Denmark and Switzerland have been cut to zero or pushed into negative amounts.
-But, the US, who currently has a cash rate of 0.50 percent, is considering a move up.
-Britain and Canada also have cash rates of 0.50 percent.
+But, the US, who currently has a cash rate of 0.50%, is considering a move up.
+Britain and Canada also have cash rates of 0.50%.

-However, while there has been talk of interest rate hikes in the US, there has been no mention of when.
-The US Fed have also instigated that they will proceed with caution, if they decide to raise rates, this is due to foreign economic growth weakening.
+However, while there has been a talk of interest rate hikes in the US, there has been no mention of when.
+The US Fed has also instigated that they will proceed with caution, if they decide to raise rates, this is due to foreign economic growth weakening.

 On a final note, while the RBA is holding for now, if the Aussie dollar moves higher then they may be forced to make a move.
 Economists are suggesting that this move should take place within the next three months, as a depreciating currency typically stimulates low inflation and boosts economic activity.

 Do you want to know more about investment or home loans?
-If you said yes, then contact eChoice.
-We can help you find an affordable, and cost-effective loan.
+Then contact eChoice today.